Kevin Stein: Biography

 He received his Ph.D. in American literature and an M.A. in creative writing from Indiana University.
 Shortly after, he went to Bradley University (1984), where he has been a poet and professor of English at the Bradley University in Peoria, Illinois and currently has the title of the Caterpillar Professor of English and is the coordinator of the Creative Writing Program.

 In December 2003, he was named the Illinois Poet Laureate.
+He stepped down from the role in December 2017.